dattran-hydroeco/dattran-hydroeco.github.io/README.md

 6. icon package devtools::install_github("ropenscilabs/icon")
 7. Recommend using Github Desktop software.
   7.1.
 Clone the repository using Github
-  7.2 In RStudio, select the Open Project and then select the repository you have just opened in Github
+  7.2 In RStudio, select the Open Project and then select the repository you have just opened in Github.
+The R file should be placed in Github folder in your computer --something like: "dattran-hydroeco.github.io.Rproj" in C:\Users\Tran.Dat\Documents\GitHub\dattran-hydroeco.github.io\dattran-hydroeco.github.io